 DO: Keep the Formatting Simple

-DON’T: Forget About Donations of Goods & Services
+DON’T: Forget About Donations of Goods and Services

-When it comes to the donations of goods & services (also known as in-kind donations is harder than sending receipts for online gifts, but it’s still important.
-Staying consistent with your general monetary donation receipting practices shows that you appreciate in-kind gifts just as much as cash donations.
+Sending receipts for in-kind donations is harder than sending receipts for online gifts, but it’s still important.
+Staying consistent with your receipting practices shows that you appreciate in-kind gifts just as much as cash donations.

-Donations of goods, such as vehicles or clothes, and services require a donation receipt if the value exceeds $250.
+Donations of goods—such as vehicles or clothes—and services require a donation receipt if the value exceeds $250.
 It’s your donor’s responsibility to provide an estimation of their donation’s value.
 As a courtesy, your organization should acknowledge that value in your receipt.

 DO: Make Use of Automations